raul72/multiselect-search/README.md

  * **searchbox** - Dom element to what the search action will be attached to instead of creating a new input field
    * type: dom element
    * default: none
    * NOTE: if set will void config param `searchbox_class`
+ * **select_class** - class name of the div containing the option divs
+   * type: string
+   * default value: none
+   * NOTE: if not set then className is inherited from the original multiselect
+ * **option_class** - class for the option div
+   * type: string
+   * default value: mss_option

 ## return value
 if given object is not multiselect then return value is `false`

-otherwise return value is object with follwing keys:
+otherwise return value is object with following keys:

  * **get_selected** - functions that returns selected options as objects in array, object keys are:
    * **text** - option name (option innerHTML)